Wiz Defend is Here: Threat detection and response for cloud

 7. Identify the right tools for incident response teams

-The best way to create strong incident response teams is by equipping team members with cutting-edge cybersecurity tools.
+The best way to create strong incident response teams is by equipping team members with the best incident response tools.
 For example, by providing forensics teams and incident responders with end-to-end cloud forensics tools, runtime sensors, and a robust cloud detection and response (CDR) platform, businesses can significantly boost their cybersecurity potency.

 How Wiz can augment incident response teams